clinicedc/edc-visit-schedule/README.md

 A `VisitSchedule` contains `Schedules` which contain `Visits` which contain `Crfs` and `Requisitions`.

 A subject is enrolled to a schedule by an enrollment model.
-In the example below we use the informed consent, `SubjectConsent`.
+In the example below we use model `Enrollment`.

 See the example app for the complete code.